 WHAT DO FIRE ANTS EAT?

-This ant species feasts on a variety of food sources, from dead insects, meat, and oils to carbohydrates and sugars.
+Fire ants eat a variety of food sources, from dead insects, meat, and oils to carbohydrates and sugars.
 After discovering an abundant food source, fire ant foragers use pheromones from their stingers to mark scent trails for additional workers.
 Because they possess strong mandibles, they’re able to bite and break down prey into smaller, more transportable pieces to take back to their nests.

 Though the venom in their stingers is irritating and dangerous to us, it’s far more threatening for smaller creatures and can paralyze, or even kill, prey much larger than fire ants themselves.
 Many of the creatures that fire ants feast upon are known vectors for harmful pathogens and illnesses, making a fire ant infestation an additional threat for contamination as the possibility of harmful food or surface contagions increases with their presence.